rmurphey/cornerbycorner.org/src/pages/about.md

 ## Our Values

-- **Truth**: We promote fact-based awareness of political events
+- **Truth**: We promote fact-based awareness of political events.
-- **Democracy**: We stand for the defense of our Constitution and democratic institutions
+- **Democracy**: We stand for the defense of our Constitution and democratic institutions.
-- **Accountability**: We demand accountability from our elected officials
+- **Accountability**: We demand accountability from our elected officials.
-- **Solidarity**: We support one another in peaceful protest
+- **Solidarity**: We support one another in peaceful protest.
-- **Accessibility**: Anyone can participate, anywhere, anytime
+- **Accessibility**: Anyone can participate, anywhere, anytime.

 ## Our Impact